 ||12 May 2020

-The Borrowing Policy(1) ensures that Council has a sound financial framework on which to:
+The borrowing policy ensures that the City has a sound financial framework on which to:

 - undertake borrowings;

 - adhere to the provisions of the Local Government Act 1989 (LGA).

 This policy applies to the City when considering and determining the annual budget.